-Following the United States' January 2017 withdrawal from the Trans-Pacific Partnership Agreement (TPP), the remaining countries participating in the TPP, namely, Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, and Vietnam negotiated and agreed to a revised trade agreement known as the Comprehensive Progressive Trans-Pacific Partnership (CPTPP).
-CPTPP has been ratified by Australia, Canada, Japan, Mexico, New Zealand, Singapore, and Vietnam and officially came in force on December 30, 2018.
-The remaining participating countries (Brunei, Chile, Malaysia, and Peru) will not benefit or be bound by the agreement until they complete their ratification process.
+The United States withdrew from the Trans-Pacific Partnership Agreement (TPP) in 2017, but the other negotiating countries went on to conclude the Comprehensive Progressive Trans-Pacific Partnership (CPTPP) in 2018.
+Only Australia, Canada, Japan, Mexico, New Zealand, Singapore, and Vietnam have ratified and implemented CPTPP.
+Brunei, Chile, Malaysia, and Peru will not benefit until they complete their ratification processes.
 CPTPP may negatively affect our competitive position in some of the countries in which we sell our products.